cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 The pod spec should satisfy [the restricted pod security policy provided by Kubernetes](https://raw.githubusercontent.com/kubernetes/website/master/content/en/examples/policy/restricted-psp.yaml)

-* Pod should drop all capabilities
+* Pod should drop all capabilities.
 * Pod should have proper seccomd or apparmor annotation
 * Pod should have property readOnlyRootFilesystem=readOnlyRootFilesystem